What is trigeneration?

 - Hospitals and healthcare facilities

-- Schools, universities, and other education facilites.
+- Schools, universities, and other education facilities.